henrique-smr/nx.nvim/README.md

 Selecting any argument will prompt a value that will set the current argument.

-For boolean values, a space will suffice
+For boolean values, a space will suffice.

+Typing `ctrl-r` will run the generator with the constructed argument list;

 #### `:NxFZFListAllTargets`